LOOP Barcelona: History

-The fourth edition of the LOOP Fair, from May 19 to 21, offered international premieres in the rooms of Hotel Pulitzer.
+The fourth edition of Loop Fair, from May 19 to 21, offered international premieres in the rooms of Hotel Pulitzer.
 In addition, a parallel space, called Video Zone, presented the collections of video art distributors as well as a sample of contemporary art magazines.
 Also, the fair hosted video feedback, three days of presentations by collectors, panel discussions, lectures and workshops on key issues and practical matters in the field of video art.
-From May 10 to 21 the festival of LOOP'06 was held.
+From May 10 to 21 the festival of Loop'06 was held.